Why Sunday School?

 We are a class for couples and single parents with school-aged children, studying the Bible as it applies to daily life through discussion and pop culture studies.
 Contact: Jimmy and Shelly Renfro at firstname.lastname@example.org .

-A new Sunday School Class, Living the Bible Today, will begin on September 10, 2017.
-It will be a multi-generational discussion class using contemporary resources where the group will seek to discover how to use the Bible in our lives today, referencing the appropriate Bible verses.
+Living the Bible Today is a multi-generational discussion class using contemporary resources where the group seeks to discover how to use the Bible in our lives today, referencing the appropriate Bible verses.

-Jim and Marla Garner, John and MaryAnne Knolle and John Carpenter will be the facilitators and everyone will have their opportunity to lead discussions.
+Jim and Marla Garner, John and MaryAnne Knolle and John Carpenter are the facilitators and everyone will have their opportunity to lead discussions.

 For details contact Jim or Marla Garner at email@example.com.